-Things You Need to Know Before Buying Travel Medical Insurance
+The Things You Need to Know Before Buying Travel Insurance (So Ask These Questions!)

-Having proper medical and travel insurance is mandatory when holding a working holiday visa for New Zealand or provides peace of mind if travelling as a visitor.
+Having proper travel insurance is mandatory for some countries, like doing a working holiday visa for New Zealand.
+Alternatively, it provides peace of mind if simply visiting a country.

-For many young travellers, this will be the first time having to deal with an insurer and compare offers.
-Your insurance can cover five main points:
+For many travellers, this will be the first time having to deal with an insurer and compare offers.
+Your travel insurance can cover five main points:

 - trip cancellation and interruption

-- baggage (by the way, check out our pre-departure checklist in case you forgot anything)
+- baggage (by the way, check out our packing list in case you forgot anything)